DJMcMayhem/ThePeoplesPython/README.md

 Look in the [`builtins_left.txt`](https://github.com/DJMcMayhem/ThePeoplesPython/blob/master/builtins_left.txt) for a list of the builtins not used yet.
 Pick one of those, and ping either @DJMcMayhem or @Riker in [The Nineteenth Byte](chat.stackexchange.com/rooms/240/the-nineteenth-byte).
 Make sure to double-check in `assignments.txt` (ctrl-f the one you  want) first.

 If you would like to be a module instead, we'll consider it.
 There's no list of all the modules not taken yet (for obvious reasons), but the ones that _are_ taken are in `assignments.txt` so you can check there.
+We'd really like to finish up the builtins first though.